- Home

 Substance Use Information (For Parents)

+Make sure that you know the facts!
 Having conversations with your child about youth substance use can feel hard.
 If they know that you have done your research it may make the conversation easier.
 Teen substance use and the types of products that are available have changed dramatically since the parents of today were teenagers.
+Learn more by exploring the resources below.

 Tobacco/ Vaping